-Staff have worked with the proponents to determine the amount of land that is required to establish the uses that they desire, while leaving the largest amount of farmland possible unaltered for agricultural uses into the future.
-Given this approach, plus the fact that no new buildings are being proposed, staff is satisfied that the intent of this aspect of the Growth Plan is not offended.
+Staff have worked with the proponents to determine the amount of land that is required to establish the uses that they desire, while leaving the largest amount of farmland possible unaltered for agricultural uses into the future; staff is satisfied that the intent of this aspect of the Growth Plan is not offended.

 The Provincial Growth Plan also speaks to the need to provide for an adequate supply of lands for a variety of appropriate employment uses, and that municipalities are to promote economic development and competitiveness.
 Planned employment areas and lands are identified within the County, but are generally identified as vacant land intended for new developments.
-The proposed amendments will permit the millwork business at its current scale on the subject lands.
-This proposal will also ultimately provide an economic opportunity by allowing an existing business within the County to exist at a location where it was established, and has been expanded over time.
+The proposed amendments will permit the millwork and carpentry business at its current scale on the subject lands.
+This proposal will also ultimately provide an economic opportunity by allowing an existing business within the County to exist at a location where it has already been established.
 These applications will provide an opportunity to continue to create a diverse economic base and take into consideration the needs of the operation.
 As such, the proposal is considered to be in conformity with the Provincial Growth Plan.